Selective Neuron Amplification in Transformer Language Models: Methodology

-Normalizing by the baseline allows fair comparison across tasks with widely varying initial confidence.
-For example, a task improving from 0.02 to 0.06 and one improving from 0.08 to 0.12 both show meaningful gains, but they represent different structural phenomena.

-\item Success rate measures the proportion of configurations that produce positive improvement for a given task.
-This indicates whether SNA generally benefits the task or only succeeds under specific parameter settings.
+Normalizing by baseline allows fair comparison across tasks with very different starting confidence levels. \item Success rate measures the proportion of configurations that produce any positive improvement for a given task.
+This captures whether SNA generally helps or only works under specific parameter settings. \item Golden zone count identifies configurations that achieve more than 10\% improvement.
+This is particularly important because it shows how broadly SNA works across the parameter space, not just what the single best run managed to produce. \end{enumerate}

-\item Golden zone count identifies configurations achieving more than 10 percent improvement, highlighting interventions that are practically meaningful rather than marginal.
-The number of golden zone configurations per task reveals which tasks provide broad opportunities for surgical enhancement and which have limited or no potential. \end{enumerate}